Primenostics Datenschutz

 Further information on pain therapy

-Contraindications include pregnancy and breastfeeding, known coagulation disorder or taking anticoagulant drugs, as well as known intolerance of the drugs used – intervention may also be possible without the use of contrast medium.
+Contraindications are pregnancy and breastfeeding, known coagulation disorders or the use of anticoagulant medication, as well as known intolerance to the medication to be used – intervention may also be possible without the use of contrast media.